 A TEACHER'S SALARY

-Top Paying States for High School in 2022
+Top Paying States for High School Teachers in 2023

 ARE THERE AVAILABLE TEACHING JOBS?

 Teachers are among the most influential people our kids come into contact with.
 It’s so important to be sure that teaching is what you want to do.
-Lifelong learners are created by lifelong learners who make an impact.
+Lifelong learners are shaped by other lifelong learners.
 Could you be the next teacher to make a great impact?

 References: